Successor Feature Representations: Experimental Details: Object Collection Environment

 with a learning rate of $\eta=1.0$ that yielded the best results tested over several learning rates.

 \paragraph{Hyperparameters:}

 The hyperparameters of the algorithms were set to the same values as in \citep{barreto2018successor}.
 A grid search over the learning rates of all algorithms was performed.
 Each learning rate was evaluated for three different settings which are listed in Table~\ref{tbl:parameter_settings}.
 If algorithms had several learning rates, then all possible combinations were evaluated.
-This resulted in a different number of evaluations per algorithm and condition: QL - 3, SFQL - 3, SFQL-R - 9, SFQL-4 - 9, SFQL-8 - 9, Xi - 3, Xi-R - 9, CXi-3 - 9, MB Xi - 9, MB Xi-R - 27.
+This resulted in a different number of evaluations per algorithm and condition: \ql - 3, \sfql - 3, \sfql-R - 9, \sfql-4 - 9, \sfql-8 - 9, \sfrql - 3, \sfrql-R - 9, C\sfrql-3 - 9, MB \sfrql - 9, MB \sfrql-R - 27.
 In total, 100 parameter combinations were evaluated.
 The reported performances in the figures are for the parameter combination that resulted in the highest cumulative total reward averaged over all 10 repetitions in the respective environment.
 Please note, the learning rates $\alpha$ and $\alpha_{\w}$ are set to half of the rates defined in \citep{barreto2018successor}.
 This is necessary due to the differences in calculating the loss and the gradients in the current paper.
 We use mean squared error loss formulations, whereas \citep{barreto2018successor} uses absolute error losses.
 The probability for random actions of the $\epsilon$-Greedy action selection was set to $\epsilon = 0.15$ and the discount rate to $\gamma = 0.95$.
 The initial weights $\theta$ for the function approximators were randomly sampled from a standard distribution with $\theta_{\text{init}} \sim \mathcal{N}(\mu=0, \sigma=0.01)$.